FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

 See an example at my website https://www.my-inhaler.com.
 This is for whom needs to transition from universal analytics (which is supposed to stop working by july 2023) to google analytics 4, and to use also google adsense (so we have an example of an analytics cookie and a marketing cookie, and you can add how many you need).

-Forked from https://github.com/orestbida/cookieconsent, thank you for this wonderful tool.
+Forked from https://github.com/orestbida/cookieconsent, the credit goes all for Orest Bida and his contributors, thank you all for this wonderful tool.
 Just changed text-align:left into text-align:justify in the preferences window because my intro text is a bit bigger, nothing else.

 So let's see how I managed to have it working without google tag manager (Yes, this banner is that cool!!!).